Attorney Mark S. Sweet

 He has been extremely involved in the community, having served as a member and chairman of the Board of Directors of Watertown Memorial Hospital, a member of the Board of Directors of the Watertown Physician Hospital Organization, a commission member and chairman of the Watertown Police and Fire Commission, and served as Vice President of Lake Mills Chamber of Commerce.
-He is currently serving as the City of Watertown Municipal Judge.
 He supports and enjoys Watertown area youth sports.

 Professional Affiliations and Memberships

 - Wisconsin Bar Association